Ian Thwaites

 Ian Thwaites (4 March 1943 – 30 September 2015) was an English physician and cricketer.
 He played twenty-two first-class matches for Cambridge University Cricket Club between 1963 and 1964.

 Biography

 Ian Thwaites was born in 1943 in Brighton, the youngest child of four to Guy Thwaites, a local general practitioner (GP).
+He was educated at Eastbourne College and Gonville and Caius College, Cambridge, where he studied Natural Sciences.
 He played cricket for Sussex Second XI and Cambridge University, and in 1964 won a Blue.
 Following training in medicine at Cambridge and St Thomas’ Hospital, he became a doctor and worked in Africa before moving to Horsham, where he worked for over 40 years, first as a GP, and then as a private sports physician.
 The cricketer Christopher Martin-Jenkins, in his autobiography CMJ – A Cricketing Life, describes being treated by him.
 Thwaites was a member of Horsham Cricket Club, where he played cricket for many years, and he was a co-founder of Keep Southwater Green.

-His son, Guy, also played first-class cricket for Cambridge.
+His son, Guy, also played first-class cricket for Cambridge University.

 He died from prostate cancer on 30 September 2015.